 Professor Emeritus of Electrical Engineering

-Martin E. Hellman was born in New York, NY in October 1945.
-He received his B.E. from New York University in 1966, and his M.S. and Ph.D. from Stanford University in 1967 and 1969, all in Electrical Engineering.
+Born in New York, NY in October 1945, he received his B.E. from New York University in 1966, and his M.S. and Ph.D. from Stanford University in 1967 and 1969, all in Electrical Engineering.

-Prof. Hellman was at IBM's Watson Research Center from 1968-69 and an Assistant Professor of EE at MIT from 1969-71.
+Prof. Hellman was at IBM's Watson Research Center from 1968-69 and an Assistant Professor of Electrical Engineering at MIT from 1969-71.
 Returning to Stanford in 1971, he served on the regular faculty until becoming Professor Emeritus in 1996.
-He has authored over seventy technical papers (click for publication list), ten US patents and a number of foreign equivalents.
+He has authored over seventy technical papers (click for publication list), twelve US patents and a number of foreign equivalents.

 Hellman has been involved with a number of high-tech startups, serving variously as a founder, advisor, and investor.
 In his spare time, he enjoys people, soaring, speed skating and hiking.

-Students interested in meeting with him should contact Katt Clark.
-Urgent matters can be sent by email to martydevoe followed by the AT symbol, then gmail DOTCOM.
+Students interested in meeting with him can reach him by email: martydevoe followed by the AT symbol, then gmail DOTCOM.

 Courses (with links to download handouts)